thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 # Spring Native gRPC

 In this article have demonstrated the use of native Spring gRPC to create a simple Client Server application with Spring Boot.
-There are different third-party libraries but in here the application uses the native spring gRPC starter.

-For more details on Spring gRPC refere the [Spring documentation](https://docs.spring.io/spring-grpc/reference).
+There are different third-party libraries but in here the application uses the native Spring gRPC starter.
+For more details on Spring gRPC refer the [Spring documentation](https://docs.spring.io/spring-grpc/reference).

 gRPC is efficient and high performant framework, enables transparent communication between client server using HTTP/2.
-It is schema based, uses protobuf IDL achives fast and compact data serialization.
+It is schema based, uses protobuf IDL so achieves fast and compact data serialization.
 This article doesn't explain the gRPC protocol in details basic understanding of gRPC protocol would be helpful to follow the code.
 For more info refer the [gRPC introduction and overview](https://grpc.io/docs/what-is-grpc/introduction).

 gRPC supports different APIs patterns which are listed below,